RitwickDutta5/inaccuracies-of-the-mercator-projection/README.md

 I added an accordion feature to make it more interactive and create a call to action for the user to explore this further.

- I color coded the lines with the buttons to create similarites and used the buttons to try and tell a story.
+ I color coded the lines with the buttons to create similarities and used the buttons to try and tell a story.

  My final project is linked here: https://ritwickdutta5.github.io/inaccuracies-of-the-mercator-projection/